Fortress of Louisbourg: First siege

-British forces besieged Louisbourg in 1745.
-The British captured the fortress, but returned it to the French at the end of the War of Austrian Succession.

 The Fortress was besieged in 1745 by a New England force backed by a Royal Navy squadron.
 The New England attackers succeeded when the fortress capitulated on June 16, 1745.
 A major expedition by the French to recapture the fortress led by Jean-Baptiste de La Rochefoucauld de Roye, duc d'Anville, the following year was destroyed by storms, disease and British naval attacks before it ever reached the fortress.
+The British returned it to the French at the end of the War of Austrian Succession.